MacWarrior/clipbucket-v5/README.md

 </p>

 # History
-ClipBucket official repository has been slowly dying since the release 4.1 (May 2018) and has been closed on December 2022.<br/>
+ClipBucket <a href="https://github.com/arslancb/clipbucket">original repository</a> has been slowly dying since the release 4.1 (May 2018) and has been archived on December 2022.<br/>
-I <i>(<a href="https://github.com/MacWarrior">MacWarrior</a>)</i> have been working on <a href="https://github.com/MacWarrior/clipbucket-v5">ClipBucket V5</a> since 2016 and haven't stop using and upgrading it since
+<a href="https://github.com/MacWarrior/clipbucket-v5">ClipBucket V5</a> was created on 2016 by <a href="https://github.com/MacWarrior">MacWarrior</a> and is part of Oxygenz's projects since 2023

 # Why <a href="https://github.com/MacWarrior/clipbucket-v5">ClipBucket V5</a>
 - PHP 7.0 - 8.2+ compatibility